Please ensure Javascript is enabled for purposes of website accessibility

 A risk of an SPC entering into cross-border transactions is that, if proceedings were brought in a jurisdiction outside the Cayman Islands, the courts of that foreign jurisdiction may not recognise and give effect to the segregation principle that prevents the assets of one Portfolio being applied to meet the liabilities of another Portfolio.

-As the assets of Portfolios are likely to be held outside the Cayman Islands, it is recommended that, where possible, contracts entered into by an SPC on behalf of a Portfolio be governed by Cayman Islands’ law and be subject to the exclusive jurisdiction of the Cayman Islands’ courts.
+As the assets of Portfolios are likely to be held outside the Cayman Islands, it is recommended that, where possible, contracts entered into by an SPC on behalf of a Portfolio be governed by Cayman Islands’ law and be subject to the exclusive jurisdiction of the courts of the Cayman Islands.

-If a contract entered into by an SPC on behalf of a Portfolio is neither governed by Cayman Islands' law nor subject to the exclusive jurisdiction of the Cayman Islands' courts, then specific provisions should be inserted into the contract limiting the recourse of the counterparty to the assets of the relevant Portfolio.
+If a contract entered into by an SPC on behalf of a Portfolio is neither governed by the laws of the Cayman Islands nor subject to the exclusive jurisdiction of the courts of the Cayman Islands, then specific provisions should be inserted into the contract limiting the recourse of the counterparty to the assets of the relevant Portfolio.
 Particular care should be taken with respect to bank accounts to ensure that rights of set off are not accidentally granted (by use of a bank’s standard documentation) over all accounts maintained by an SPC regardless of the different Portfolios to which they relate.

 Annual requirements